 Hours of Operation

 FSA offers year-round enrollment and is open Monday through Friday 6:30 am-6:00 pm.
-We offer flexible scheduling options including partial and full day programs.

 We believe that a thriving childcare environment includes a healthy nutrition program that enriches a child’s growth and development.